iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 > Screen turns blue obviously it's out of commission for now<br> :date: __2021-07-10 23:32:19__

 > What happened?
 I went to check the latest update on the new cases and it goes back off.
 Please fix!
 It's not working!<br> :date: __2021-07-10 20:18:48__

-> Old data.
-The paper has more current numbers.
-How is that even possible?
-Update: the app no longer works at all.
-It doesn't even open properly.<br> :date: __2021-07-10 20:11:57__

-> Program crashed today.
-No Uninstalled and reinstalled 3 times.
-Still crashes.<br> :date: __2021-07-10 19:56:19__

-> This app no longer works.
-The app just closes to a blank page.<br> :date: __2021-07-10 19:39:36__

-> Doesn't get passed initiating the app.<br> :date: __2021-07-10 19:20:31__

-> Used the app for a long time but, it now crashes and goes to a blue screen.
-I've reinstalled it to no effect.
-Don't know what is happening but, it's not worth fooling with anymore.<br> :date: __2021-07-10 18:22:59__